Wizard451345/kickstart.nvim/README.md

 I am currently doing Lua so I can understand what I am doing, also LSP does not work on my end, likely as a result of using an ARM based computer.
 Yeah.
 It is because of ARM :( F

+TODO:
+- [ ] Take note of the files in `/lua/*`.
+There are stuff from there that arre from Packer.nvim. ~ There is no issues as it is not called, just a reminder.
+- [ ] I want there to be an autoformatter.
+Autocomplete the `{} [] and quotes` maybe I could create a request or something?
+- [ ] Finish organizing plugins and lsp's etc. Into their respective directories.
+- [ ] Watch Primeagen's Nvim video to feel that I know what I am doing.
+(I don't)

 I am currently practicing git commands right now.
 This repository has 2 branches.
 Main and Master.

 - The **Master** Branch is the original Kickstart repo.
 I am closely following it for any changes.
 I am thinking on keeping it on sync.